+Looking for a great grocery shopping app?
 Chicken Farmers of Canada recently launched a new shopping app to help you stay organized.
 You can create multiple shopping lists, share your lists with friends or family members, and have access to over 700 delicious recipes for healthy meal ideas.
 It’s also FREE on iTunes and Google Play.

 Some of the key features include:

 - List sharing with real-time syncing